 - Orthodontics — Traditional braces, Invisalign, spacers, expanders, and retainers, all with the intent of moving the teeth into the proper locations

-- Oral surgery — Root canals, soft and hard tissue grafting, extractions
+- Oral surgery — Soft and hard tissue grafting, extractions

 - Periodontal treatments — Gum scaling, root planing, and periodontal surgery to address gum disease

 Is Full-Mouth Reconstruction painful?